 Watching a live motor sport event is a thrilling experience and one of the best ways for fans to get close to the action, experiencing the sport’s sights, sounds and smells first-hand.

-The MSA, event organisers and venues strive to keep spectators safe but ultimately all spectators are responsible for their own personal safety.
+Motorsport UK, event organisers and venues strive to keep spectators safe but ultimately all spectators are responsible for their own personal safety.

 Here are some tips that spectators should remember at live events: